hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 [BeepComp](http://hiromorozumi.com/beepcomp) lets you compose chiptune tracks with text files.
 It features a nice retro-sounding synthesizer engine with 9 music channels and 1 drum channel.

 BeepComp is an open-source project.
 This means that you're welcome to modify the source code however you want.
-BeepComp is a also freeware that anyone can use freely.
+BeepComp is a also shareware that anyone can use freely.
 It is distributed under the MIT license.

 <div id="getting_started" />
 ## Getting Started ##